olivierluethy/IntelliGrade/README.md

 ## Features

 - **Grade Calculation:** Easily calculate your grade based on points.
-- **Calculate the grade you need:** You have a bad average and want to improve it?
-Calculate the next grade you need!
+- **Calculate the grade you need:** Have a bad average and want to improve it?
+Calculate the next grade you need, along with the specific weight.
+Our new modal window is designed to calculate the grade you need as easily as possible.
 - **Grade increase or decrease:** Often the teacher raises the grades.
 You can use this function to calculate the raise.
+- **Older grade calculation by increased percentage:** Sometimes your teacher will tell you that grades have been raised by 0.5 or even a full grade.
+These functions allow you to calculate your original grade based on this information.

 ## Getting Started